RV clubs offer yearly or lifetime memberships that give RVers access to parks across the continent, but are they worth paying the fee?

 Peace of Mind

 RV clubs don’t just include locations where you can park your RV for the night.
-They come with so much more.
 Depending on the club you join, you can get discounts on gas, merchandise, and other travel-related expenses.
-Although the percentages may not seem that life-changing at face value, they add up over time – especially if you are on the road all the time.
+Although the percentages may not seem life-changing at face value, they add up over time – especially if you are on the road all the time.

 Many RV clubs have partnered with each other to give their members the best experience.
 If you join one, sometimes you can get a discount on another.
 Check the perks of an RV club and see if it includes discounts for any other clubs you are interested in joining.

-Key Considerations to Keep in Mind Before Joining a Club
+Key Considerations to Keep in Mind Before Joining an RV Club

 Location, Location, Location